 The great news is that science has discovered that this “wearing out” can be slowed down, stopped or even reversed.
-We can rebuild new collagen, the protein that hold us together and is a key player in youthful skin, bone and joints.
+We can rebuild new collagen, the protein that holds us together and is a key player in youthful skin, bone, and joints.

 Food is Medicine: We have found incredible plant compounds such as proanthocyanins, curcuminoids, glucoraphanins and many more that stimulate our innate genes to produce the anti-aging effect.
 Essentially, as we age, we “rust” so repairing the rusting is crucial to cells and tissue longevity.
 These are found in many superfoods that you probably have in your home right now such as blueberries, turmeric, and broccoli.

 What works best?
-I recommend a combination approach because layering different effects gives us synergy.
-While each one has a real and measurable effect, combination therapies are more significant and long lasting.
+I recommend a combination approach because layering different effects give us synergy.
+While each one has a real and measurable effect, combination therapies are more significant and long-lasting.

 So, the true secret to stem cells is simply turning on the anti-aging machine in our body.
 For some procedures, it is as simple as turning them on while more complicated conditions require a transfer from one area to another.
 Either way, stem cells are an effective and modern approach to the age-old challenge of, well, aging.